What is Managerial Accounting?

 (3) Capital Budgeting

 Managerial accountants help a business decide when, where, and how much money to spend based on financial data.
-Using standard capital budgeting metrics, such as net present value and internal rate of return, to help decision-makers decide whether to embark on costly projects or purchases.
+Using standard capital budgeting metrics, such as net present value and internal rate of return, help decision-makers decide whether to embark on costly projects or purchases.

 The process involves reviewing proposals, deciding if there is a demand for products or services, and finding the appropriate way to pay for the purchase.
 It also outlines payback periods, so management is able to anticipate future costs and benefits.